 Registration Cancellation & Withdrawal

 You have an exam today but you're ill?
 Or you realize that you don't want to take an exam scheduled to take place in ten days time?
 On the Registration Cancellation & Withdrawal page you can find all the information you need about these topics, including details on deadlines and the de-registration process.

-Registration forms for various exams and theses, cancellation forms, and other forms are available in our form database.
+Registration forms for various exams and theses as well as other forms are available in our form database.

-The Central Examination Office issues you various certificates for your examination performance.You can print out many of them yourself through the Virtual Central Examination Office in CAMPUS Office.
-Under Certificates, you can find information on this topic, what certificates can be issued, and where you can get them.
+The Central Examination Office issues you various certificates that show your examination performance.You can print out many of them yourself via RWTHonline by using the Certificates (Documents) application.
+By following this link to our Certificates page, you can find more information regarding this topic, including what certificates can be issued and where you can get them.

 Course of Study-Specific and Subject-Specific Exam Regulations

 Your course of study-specific and subject-specific (for teacher training courses of study) exam regulation incudes the rules and guidelines for successfully completing an academic degree, the structure of your course of study, and how grades are calculated.
-Every exam regulation also contains a module catalogue, which contains all of the modules offered in a course of study and the most important information.
 Your course of study-specific or subject-specific exam regulation is always valid in combination with comprehensive exam regulation applicable to you.